 The other Treasury debt not subject to the general limit consists almost entirely of silver certificates and other currencies no longer being issued.
-It was \$478 million at the end of 2022 and is projected to gradually decline over time.
+It was \$477 million at the end of 2023 and is projected to gradually decline over time.

-The sole agency debt currently subject to the general limit, \$209 thousand at the end of 2022, is certain debentures issued by the Federal Housing Administration.
+The sole agency debt currently subject to the general limit, \$209 thousand at the end of 2023, is certain debentures issued by the Federal Housing Administration.21

 Some of the other agency debt, however, is subject to its own statutory limit.
-For example, the Tennessee Valley Authority is limited to \$30 billion of bonds and notes outstanding.
+For example, TVA is limited to \$30 billion of bonds and notes outstanding.

 The comparison between Treasury debt and debt subject to limit also includes an adjustment for measurement differences in the treatment of discounts and premiums.
 As explained earlier in this chapter, debt securities may be sold at a discount or premium, and the measurement of debt may take this into account rather than recording the face value of the securities.
 However, the measurement differs between gross Federal debt (and its components) and the statutory definition of debt subject to limit.
 An adjustment is needed to derive debt subject to limit (as defined by law) from Treasury debt.
-The amount of the adjustment was \$56 billion at the end of 2022 compared with the total unamortized discount (less premium) of \$111 billion on all Treasury securities.
+The amount of the adjustment was \$108 billion at the end of 2023 compared with the total unamortized discount (less premium) of \$199 billion on all Treasury securities.

 Changes in the debt limit.-The statutory debt limit has been changed many times.
-Since 1960, the Congress has passed 87 separate acts to raise the limit, revise the definition, extend the duration of a temporary increase, or temporarily suspend the limit.
+Since 1960, the Congress has passed 88 separate acts to raise the limit, revise the definition, extend the duration of a temporary increase, or temporarily suspend the limit.22

-Prior to October 2021, the seven most recent laws addressing the debt limit had each provided for a temporary suspension followed by an increase in an amount equivalent to the debt that was issued during that suspension period in order to fund commitments requiring payment through the specified end date.
-Most recently, the Bipartisan Budget Act of $2019^{24}$ suspended the \$21,988 billion debt ceiling from August 2, 2019, through July 31, 2021, and then raised the debt limit on August 1, 2021, by \$6,414 billion to \$28,401 billion.
-On October 14, 2021, enacted legislation increased the dollar debt ceiling by \$480 billion, to \$28,881 billion.
-On December 16, 2021, enacted legislation further increased the dollar debt ceiling by \$2,500 billion, to \$31,381 billion.
+Between 2013 and 2019, seven laws addressing the debt limit each provided for a temporary suspension followed by an increase in an amount equivalent to the debt that was issued during that suspension period in order to fund commitments requiring payment through the specified end date.
+The Bipartisan Budget Act of $2019^{23}$ suspended the \$21,988 billion debt ceiling from August 2, 2019, through July 31, 2021, and then raised the debt limit on August 1, 2021, by \$6,414 billion to \$28,401 billion.
+On October 14, 2021, enacted legislation24 increased the dollar debt ceiling by \$480 billion, to \$28,881 billion.
+On December 16, 2021, enacted legislation25 further increased the dollar debt ceiling by \$2,500 billion, to \$31,381 billion.
+The Government reached this \$31,381 billion ceiling in January 2023.
+The Fiscal Responsibility